devskill-org/miners-scheduler/CONTRIBUTING.md

-# Contributing to Miners Scheduler
+# Contributing to Energy Management System

-Thank you for your interest in contributing to Miners Scheduler!
+Thank you for your interest in contributing to the Energy Management System!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents